-A risk factor is any factor that is associated with increasing someone’s chance of developing a certain condition, such as cancer.
-Some risk factors can be modified, such as lifestyle or environmental risk factors.
+A risk factor is any factor that is associated with increasing someone’s chances of developing a certain condition, such as cancer.
+Some risk factors are modifiable, such as lifestyle or environmental risk factors.
 Others cannot be modified, such as inherited factors or whether someone in the family has had cancer.

-Having 1 or more risk factors does not mean that you will develop cancer.
-Many people have at least 1 risk factor but will never develop cancer, while others with cancer may have had no known risk factors.
+Having one or more risk factors does not mean that you will develop cancer.
+Many people have at least one risk factor but will never develop cancer, while others with cancer may have had no known risk factors.
 Even if a person with cancer has a risk factor, it is usually hard to know how much that risk factor contributed to the development of their disease.

 Factors that are associated with a higher risk of developing prostate cancer include: